Last Updated on December 30, 2025

 It’s tempting to want to get up close to them, touch the moss, and even walk through it.
 But touching or walking on Iceland’s moss can damage it permanently, potentially ruining this beautiful feature of the Icelandic landscape.
 Moss is an important part of Iceland’s ecosystem, and it takes ages to grow.
 So stick to admiring it from afar!

-6. Don’t Hike off Designated Trails
+8. Don’t Hike Off of Designated Trails

 It’s recommended to never go off trail in most national parks around the world.
-This is because going off trail can damage or kill plant or animal species, or hurt the ecosystems that surround the trail.
-This is especially true in Iceland because of the moss that is growing almost everywhere.
+This is because going off-trail can damage or kill plant or animal species, and it can hurt the ecosystems that surround the trail.

-7. Don’t Drive F Roads Without a 4×4 Vehicle
+10. Don’t Drive F Roads Without a 4×4 Vehicle

 What are f-roads in Iceland?
 These rural roads access the highlands of Iceland.
 The routes take you through incredible scenery, but the roads can be challenging and dangerous to drive.
 Most of them are made of loose gravel, have many potholes, and go through unbridged rivers.